revectores/notes/engineering_science/computer_science/operating_system/unix/unix_file/unix_file_intro/unix_file_intro.md

 ##### # `lseek`

-During the processing of a file, the current file offset will be automatically handled as the `open/read/write` function called.
-By default, the offset is initialized to 0, unless the `O_APPEND` option is specified.
+During the processing of a file, the current file offset will be automatically handled as the `read/write` function called.
+By default, the offset is initialized to 0, or the length of file if the `O_APPEND` option is specified.
 The `read/write` function will increase the offset based on how many data have been read/write.

 We can use `lseek` to set the current offset explicitly: